 Bake cobbler in 350 degree F oven (see notes in the introduction RE: alternate cooking method) for 40-45 minutes or until it is lightly browned.

-FOR THE COOKING GEEKS: It turns out some of my oldest posts are the ones lacking photos, so when I made Blueberry Cobbler last night (February 4, 2011) I took photos.
+February 2011: It turns out some of my oldest posts are the ones lacking photos, so when I made Blueberry Cobbler last night I took photos.
 As luck would have it, this is about the only time the cobbler has not finished with a uniform covering of blueberries.
-As luck would also have it, I had a series of photos to help me determined what went wrong --- unless it's that I didn't completely smooth the batter --- I'm not sure what happened.
-Any ideas?
-Stay tuned for a typical photo.
+As luck would also have it, I had a series of photos to help me determined what went wrong --- unless it's that I didn't completely smooth the batter - I'm not sure what happened.
+See August 2013 photo below for a more typical cobbler.